-3.3.5.2 State and Controls Tab
+3.3.9 State and Controls Tab

-The State and Controls tab, shown in Figure 3.11, provides the ability to control the verbosity of the Distributed Logger instance directly from Monitor.
+The State and Controls tab is shown in Figure 3.11: Distributed Logger Panel's State and Controls Tab on the next page.
+This tab provides a way to control the verbosity of the Distributed Logger instance directly from Monitor.
 It also provides control over the RTI Logger verbosity and shows the most recent (if any) response to commands it has processed.

-Figure 3.11 Distributed Logger Panel's "State and Controls" Tab
+Figure 3.11: Distributed Logger Panel's State and Controls Tab

-3.3.5.3 File Logger Tab
+3.3.10 File Logger Tab

-The File Logger tab, shown in Figure 3.12, provides a way to save log messages for a single Process to a file.
+The File Logger tab, shown in Figure 3.12: Distributed Logger Panel's File Logger Tab on the next page, provides a way to save log messages for a single Process to a file.
 This is especially useful when issues are noticed for a Process and you want to capture the output to share with others for analysis.
 Another more general-purpose way to save log messages to a file is provided as an example with Distributed Logger, see the RTI Connext DDS Core Libraries User's Manual.